dd86k/ddgtk4/README.md

 - **Important**: Bindings are added incrementally by hand.
 There are a lot of missing bindings.
 - **Important**: Does not offer version target bindings.
   - e.g., stuff added/deprecated in certain versions, GTK 4.10 being rather a big update.
+- Does not offer bindings to deprecated symbols.
 - Does not offer OOP wrappers.
 - Does not (yet) offer static bindings.
 - GDK and GSK bindings are missing.